-There are no National Scenic Areas or any Tree Preservation Orders (TPOs) within 500m of the works.
+According to Scotland's Environment Web, there are no National Scenic Areas, Tree Preservation Orders (TPOs), Ancient Woodlands or any Gardens & Designed Landscapes within 500m of the scheme extents.

-Scotland's Historic Land Use Assessment (HLA) Map notes that the land within the scheme extents has been previously used as 'Motorway and Major Roads'.
+A search on Scotland's Historic Land Use Assessment (HLA) Map has identified that the land within the scheme extents was previously categorised as 'Motorway and Major Roads'.
+The surrounding land was previously used as 'Rectilinear Fields and Farms' and 'Industrial or Commercial Area'.